 Data Protection Policy

-For the purposes of the Data Protection Law 2020 DIFC Law No.5 of 2020 (“the Law”) enacted in the Dubai International Financial Centre (“DIFC”) and the European Union General Data Protection Regulations 2016/679, the Data Controller is Probus Middle East Limited (thereafter referred to as “PMEL”, “we”, or “us”).
-Our full contact details are:
+For the purposes of the Data Protection Law 2020 DIFC Law No.5 of 2020 (“the Law”) enacted in the Dubai International Financial Centre (“DIFC”) and the European Union General Data Protection Regulations 2016/679, the entity responsible of determining the purposes and means of the processing of your Personal Data is Probus Middle East Limited (hereinafter referred to as “PMEL”, the “Controller”, “we”, or “us”).

 Emirates Financial Towers

 South Tower - Office 1101